eclipse-ibeji/freyja/provider_proxies/grpc/v1/README.md

 # GRPC Provider Proxy

 The GRPC Provider Proxy interfaces with providers which support GRPC.
 It acts as a consumer for digital twin providers.
-This proxy supports the operations `Get` and `Subscribe` as defined for the [Ibeji mixed sample](https://github.com/eclipse-ibeji/ibeji/tree/main/samples/mixed).
-To use this proxy with other providers, those providers will need to support the same APIs as the provider in the Ibeji mixed sample.
+This proxy supports the `Get` and `Subscribe` operations as defined for the [Ibeji mixed sample](https://github.com/eclipse-ibeji/ibeji/tree/main/samples/mixed).
+To use this proxy with other providers, those providers will need to support the same API(s) as the provider in that sample.

 ## Configuration